Here is a timeline of some of IPPL’s primate-protecting significant achievements since we were founded in 1973:

 1980: We took legal action that led to the closing of a U.S. government laboratory in California that was using baby gibbons in fatal experiments.
 Many of the animals had been smuggled into the U.S. from Thailand.

-1981: Following the closure of the California gibbon laboratory as a result of IPPL’s actions, one small, sickly gibbon, who had been reared on a wire “mother,” was sent to live at IPPL’s Headquarters Sanctuary in South Carolina This gibbon, whom we named Arun Rangsi, recovered from the harrowing first years of his life and, when he matured, was successfully paired with Shanti, another former lab gibbon.
+1981: Following the closure of the California gibbon laboratory as a result of IPPL’s actions, one small, sickly gibbon, who had been reared on a wire “mother,” was sent to live at IPPL’s Headquarters Sanctuary in South Carolina.
+This gibbon, whom we named Arun Rangsi, and when he recovered from the harrowing first years of his life and matured, we successfully paired with Shanti (another former lab gibbon).
 Arun Rangsi was later joined at the sanctuary by dozens of other gibbons rescued from sad situations, including a number of former research veterans like Igor and Whoop-Whoop.

 1982: IPPL exposed the U.S. military’s horrific biological warfare experiments on primates and started a campaign to persuade countries that were supplying monkeys to U.S. labs (including Malaysia and Indonesia) to ban primate exports.